universal-ctags/ctags/docs/internal.rst

 	    :scale: 80%

-Ctags provides `makeTagEntry` to parsers as an entry point for writing tag informations to MIO. `makeTagEntry` calls `writeTagEntry` if the parser does not set `useCork` field. `writeTagEntry` calls `writerWriteTag`.
+Ctags provides `makeTagEntry` to parsers as an entry point for writing tag information to MIO. `makeTagEntry` calls `writeTagEntry` if the parser does not set `useCork` field. `writeTagEntry` calls `writerWriteTag`.
 `writerWriteTag` just calls `writeEntry` of writer backends.
 `writerTable` variable holds the four backends: ctagsWriter, etagsWriter,